sfox33/Numerical-Analysis/README.md

 # Numerical-Analysis
-# Collection of various excercises and programs from Numerical Analysis book
+A collection of various Matlab scripts for excercises and programs from Numerical Analysis book